RedisBloom/RedisBloom/docs/commands/bf.reserve.md

-Creates an empty Bloom Filter with a single sub-filter for the initial capacity requested and with an upper bound `error_rate`.
+Creates an empty Bloom filter with a single sub-filter for the initial capacity requested and with an upper bound `error_rate`.
 By default, the filter auto-scales by creating additional sub-filters when `capacity` is reached.
 The new sub-filter is created with size of the previous sub-filter multiplied by `expansion`.